Politics of Mauritania: Maaouya Ould Sid'Ahmed Taya's rule (1984–2005)

 Mauritania's presidential election, its third since adopting the democratic process in 1992, took place on November 7, 2003.
 Six candidates, including Mauritania's first female and first Haratine (former slave family) candidates, represented a wide variety of political goals and backgrounds.
-Incumbent President Maaouya Ould Sid'Ahmed Taya won reelection with 67.02% of the popular vote, according to the Official figures, with ex-head-of-state Col. Mohamed Khouna Ould Haidalla finishing second.
+Incumbent President Maaouya Ould Sid'Ahmed Taya won re-election with 67.02% of the popular vote, according to the Official figures, with ex-head-of-state Col. Mohamed Khouna Ould Haidalla finishing second.

 Ould Sid'Ahmed Taya recognized the State of Israel, and started cooperating with the United States in antiterrorism activities.

-A group identifying itself as the Military Council for Justice and Democracy overthrew the Taya Government on 3 August 2005 during the absence of the President in Saudi Arabia for King Fahd's funeral.
+A group identifying itself as the Military Council for Justice and Democracy (CMJD) overthrew the Taya Government on 3 August 2005 during the absence of the President in Saudi Arabia for King Fahd's funeral.
 The military dictatorship said it would remain in power for two years in order to allow time for implementing democratic institutions.

 August 2005 military coup

 In August 2005, a military coup led by Col. Ely Ould Mohamed Vall ended Maaouya Ould Sid'Ahmed Taya's 21 years of strong-arm rule.

-On August 3, the Mauritanian military, including members of the presidential guard, seized control of key points in the capital of Nouakchott.
+On August 3, the Mauritanian military, including members of the presidential guard (BASEP), seized control of key points in the capital of Nouakchott.
 They took advantage of President Taya's attendance at the funeral of Saudi King Fahd to organize the coup, which took place without loss of life.
 The officers, calling themselves the Military Council for Justice and Democracy, released the following statement: